dimagi/commcare-hq/DEV_SETUP.md

 Once you have completed the above steps, you can use Docker to build and run all of the service containers.
 There are detailed instructions for setting up Docker in the [docker folder](docker/README.md).
-But the following should cover the needs of most developers:
+But the following should cover the needs of most developers.

+1. Install docker packages.

+    ```sh
     $ sudo apt install docker.io
     $ pip install docker-compose
     $ sudo adduser $USER docker
+    ```

-Log in as yourself again, to activate membership of the "docker" group:
+1. Log in as yourself again to activate membership of the "docker" group and re-activate your virtualenv.

+    ```sh
     $ su - $USER
+    $ workon cchq
+    ```

-Ensure the Docker service is running:
+1. Ensure the Docker service is running.

+    ```sh
+    $ sudo systemctl status docker
+    # if service is not running, execute:
-    $ sudo service docker status
+    $ sudo systemctl start docker
+    ```

+1. Ensure the elasticsearch config files are world-readable (their containers will fail to start otherwise).

+    ```sh
+    chmod 0644 ./docker/files/elasticsearch*.yml
+    ```

-Bring up the Docker containers for the services you probably need:
+1. Bring up the Docker containers.

+    ```sh
-    $ scripts/docker up postgres couch redis elasticsearch zookeeper kafka minio
+    $ ./scripts/docker up

-or, to detach and run in the background, use the `-d` option:
+    # Or, use '-d' option to detach and run in the background:

-    $ scripts/docker up -d postgres couch redis elasticsearch zookeeper kafka minio
+    $ ./scripts/docker up -d
+    ```

+1. If you are planning on running Formplayer from source, stop the formplayer container.

+    ```sh
+    $ ./scripts/docker stop formplayer
+    ```

 ### (Optional) Copying data from an existing HQ install